runtimeverification/mir-semantics/kmir/k-src/mir-configuration.md

 require "mir-types.md"
 ```

-Mir interpreter configuration
+MIR interpreter configuration
 =============================

-These modules declares the necessary domain sorts to represent the Mir locals at runtime.
+These modules declares the necessary domain sorts to represent the MIR locals at runtime.
 The sort declarations are derived from the `rustc` types and are accompanied by permalinks to the respective `rustc` documentation pages.

 ```k
 module MIR-CONFIGURATION